andrewsoltisz/SPACE---Spatial-Pattern-Analysis-using-Closest-Events/README.md

 Extras: Additional SPACE documentation can be found at https://www.mathworks.com/matlabcentral/fileexchange/129464-space-spatial-pattern-analysis-using-closest-events

-References: This tool leverages nearest neighor distribution functions (G- and F-functions) from the point pattern analysis paradigm.
+Theory: This tool leverages bivariate nearest neighor distribution functions (G- and F-functions) from the point pattern analysis paradigm.
 The underlying theory is described in https://doi.org/10.1002/9780470057339.van007.